 Queen Victoria Hotel, V&A Waterfront

 This gay-friendly accommodation is a luxurious haven and the perfect place from which to experience the Mother City in style.
 Queen Victoria Hotel is ideal for travellers who enjoy a sophisticated vacation that’s a little removed from the crowded spots.
-It’s located in a quiet road, but still within walking distance of the V&A Waterfront's boutique stores and world-class restaurants.
+It’s located on a quiet road, but still within walking distance of the V&A Waterfront’s boutique stores and world-class restaurants.

 Winchester Boutique Hotel, Sea Point